Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Introduction

 \subsection{Machine learning for fast event generation}

-To address the limitation posed by insufficient Monte Carlo (MC) statistics in constraining the potential of physics analysis, a promising approach is the utilization of Machine Learning (ML), specifically focusing on deep generative modelling.
-The general idea is to create large numbers of events at limited computing cost using a learning algorithm that was trained on a comparatively smaller set of MC-simulated events.
+To address the limitation posed by insufficient MC statistics in constraining the potential of physics analysis, a promising approach is the utilization of Machine Learning (ML), specifically focusing on deep generative modelling.
+For this purpose, a ``fast simulation'' approach is being investigated (see e.g. \cite{aad2022atlfast3}), which aims to replace the computationally intensive parts of the MC simulation chain with faster ML solutions.
+The general idea is to create large numbers of events at a limited computing cost using a learning algorithm that was trained on a comparatively smaller set of MC-simulated events.
 Several different approaches exist, trying to replace different MC stages in simulation chain with faster ML solutions.
-Recent examples involve event generation \cite{gao2020event,butter2021generative,verheyen2022event}, replacing the most computationally intensive parts of the detector simulation, such as the calorimeter response \cite{krause2021caloflow} as well as the full simulation chain for analysis-specific purposes \cite{hashemi2019lhc, otten2021event}, using different ML approaches, from Generative Adversarial Networks (GAN) to variational autoencoders (VAE) and most recently several implementations of normalizing flows.
+Commonly used ML approaches include Generative Adversarial Networks (GAN), Variational Autoencoders (VAE), normalizing flows, and diffusion models \cite{hashemi2023deep}.

+he study presented in this paper focuses mainly on the autoregressive models and normalizing flows \cite{papamakarios2021normalizing}.
+The data space in the final stage of a physics analysis is relatively low-dimensional, typically using $\mathcal{O}(10)$ observables, while the precision requirements are high.
+This is a perfect setting for such models, which have a needed complexity and necessary transformations to model such data samples in a computationally feasible way.